Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Sunlight is the best possible source of vitamin D for your body.
 When our skin is exposed to the sun, it makes vitamin D. Our bodies use cholesterol to produce vitamin D, so getting more sun can also help to reduce cholesterol levels in the blood.
 Studies have shown that nearly 40% of adults in the U.S. suffer from Vitamin D deficiency.
 Vitamin D deficiency has been shown to negatively impact fertility in both men and women.
 It can be difficult to ensure adequate vitamin D levels, especially in the winter, when sunlight is scarce.
 That is why fertility specialists recommend taking vitamin D supplements when you are trying to conceive.

 Vitamin D deficiency is very common in pregnant women.
 Vitamin D is necessary for the absorption of calcium and other nutrients that are essential for a healthy pregnancy.
-Vitamin D deficiency in mothers can contribute to the development of childhood rickets and long-term health problems like type 1 diabetes.
+Vitamin D deficiency in mothers can contribute to the development of childhood rickets and long-term health problems.
 Research has shown that most women require vitamin D supplementation to ensure appropriate levels throughout pregnancy .

 Looking for an easy way to increase natural fertility and get more vitamin D?
-Check out Molecular Fertility Supplements!
-Both the male and female supplements contain the Vitamin D you need to support your natural fertility!
+Check out our line of Molecular Fertility Supplements!
+Both the male and female supplements contain Vitamin D.

 Get Tested (STDs and STIs)